 Mitchell Broach has lived with kidney disease for 26 years.
 Over 2,300 dialysis treatments, over 9,600 hours in a dialysis chair, 2 transplants and I am still here.
 I feel so blessed, that's why I advocate.
 Helping others who live with the life changing struggles of kidney disease.
 I am honored to advocate for the American Kidney Fund.
 I also serve as the Vice President of the Kalamazoo Area Renal Support Group.
 Some of my duties in the support group includes directing meetings, peer mentoring, and organizing fund raisers.
 I've made it my life's mission to serve my fellow patients and I am proud to do so.

-Lori Noyes has been an American Kidney Fund Advocate for over two years.
+Lori Noyes has been an American Kidney Fund Ambassador for over two years.
 During that time, she has created a relationship with the office of her Congressman, Peter Aguilar.
 She has lobbied on issues that affect kidney patients and has gotten a letter to the editor about kidney legislation published.
 Lori lives in southern California with her sweet dogs.